|Judicial Selection By-Laws|

 18.4 If newly-discovered evidence or information not previously known or considered by the Committee at a candidate's hearing becomes known to the Committee Chair or any voting member as relevant and material, then said information shall be immediately brought to the attention of the Committee Chair.
 It will then be the Committee Chair's duty to immediately inform all of the voting members of the Committee of the newly-discovered evidence or information, and request a vote as to whether a further hearing should be held limited solely to the newly discovered evidence or information.
 If a majority of the Committee votes that a further hearing be held, then that decision shall be immediately communicated to the candidate.
 The candidate shall be allowed to attend the further hearing. .
 Such further hearing shall take place within five days from the date of the Committee's majority vote to hold such further hearing.
 It is presumed that said action of the Committee would only be undertaken under extraordinary circumstances.

-Upon such written request and verification that the candidate has withdrawn his or her candidacy for judicial office the "not recommended” rating shall not be communicated in any manner whatsoever.
-However, if the candidate chooses to continue to seek the office he or she shall not have the right to prohibit dissemination of the "not recommended” rating.
+Upon such written request and verification that the candidate has withdrawn his or her candidacy for judicial office the "not recommended” or “not qualified” rating shall not be communicated in any manner whatsoever.
+However, if the candidate chooses to continue to seek the office he or she shall not have the right to prohibit dissemination of the "not recommended” or “not qualified” rating.

 XIX.
 PUBLICATION OF FINDINGS

-19.1 Primary and General Election Candidates: Findings as to all the candidates, whose names are to appear on a primary or general election ballot, shall be widely disseminated among the bar, the judiciary, and the public, if no request or notices have been received pursuant to Sections 18.2, 18.6 and 19.2.
+19.1 Primary and General Election Candidates: Findings as to all the candidates, whose names are to appear on a primary or general election ballot, shall be widely disseminated among the bar, the judiciary, and the public, if no request or notices have been received pursuant to §8.2, §18.6 and §19.2.

 19.3 Prior Findings: A prior finding which is to serve as the finding for a subsequent candidacy shall be published in accordance with this Section.